chzhqkskf/BinaryGap/README.md

-# BinaryGap
+# Codility
-Code of Codility Lesson 1 - BinaryGap
+Code of Codility Lessons